 I have a few basic staples that I eat for my meals whether it’s the first or second meal of the day.
 I usually have ground beef or steak or eggs, pork, fish chicken.
-And I do eat dairy but only very occasionally.
-I notice that it affects my weight – but not mood, as far as I can tell.
+I eat dairy but only very occasionally.
+It affects my weight – but not mood, as far as I can tell.

 I eat fatty cuts of meat, sometimes I will augment that with fat I have collected, such as tallow or lard.
 I respond to my hunger.
 If I feel I need more fat, I eat more fat.
 I don’t sweat it too much.

 What’s your percentage protein intake?